 Perhaps it would be better to reframe the issue in terms of presence.
 Granting that, in the abstract, the use of electronic forms of communication does not necessarily preclude the possibility of conversation, and granting, of course, that not every conversation is nor ought to be of the deep and absorbing variety, it seems worthwhile to explore how actual instances of face-to-face conversation might be affected by the kinds of technology Turkle has in view.

 It seemed to me that Turkle’s concerns were strongest when they dealt with the manner in which technology impinges on face-to-face communication.
 And on this point many of her critics agreed with her concerns even while they disagreed with the manner in which they were packaged.
-This is also the aspect of Turkle’s work that I think contributes to its obvious resonance.
+This is also the aspect of Turkle’s work that seems to resonate most widely.
 After all, much to her critics bemusement, the threaded comments seemed mostly to validate Turkle’s point-of-view.

-And so Turkle’s piece and others like it resonate despite the theoretical shortcoming that make certain scholars cringe.
-What difference does it make that some study showed that a statistically significant portion of the population reports feeling less lonely when using social media if I can’t get the person standing two feet away from me to treat me with the barest level of decency.
+And so Turkle’s piece, and others like it, resonate despite the theoretical shortcomings that make certain scholars cringe.
+After all, what difference does it make that some study showed that a statistically significant portion of the population reports feeling less lonely when using social media if I can’t get the person standing two feet away from me to treat me with the barest level of decency.

 The question remains, however, “Are smartphones at fault?”
 This is always the question.
 Is Google making us stupid?
 Is Facebook making us lonely?
 Are smartphones ruining face-to-face conversation?
 Put that way, I might say, “No, not exactly.”
 That’s usually not the best way of stating the question.
 Rather than begin with a loaded question, perhaps it’s better simply to seek clarity and understanding.
 What is happening when cellular phones become part of an environment that also consists of two people engaged in conversation?